lairdubois/lairdubois-opencutlist-sketchup-extension/docs/01-development.md

 #### Ruby Code Changes

 **SketchUp loads ruby files once and does not access them thereafter**.
-To reflect the changes to the ruby code without reloading SketchUp, you must reload the files that were changed (not `ladb_opencutlist.rb` if it was not modified).
+To reflect the changes in the Ruby code without reloading SketchUp, you need to reload the files that were changed (not `ladb_opencutlist.rb` if it has not been modified).

-Caution! if static or method definitions were changed, you must restart SketchUp and process from scratch.
+Caution! if static or method definitions have been changed, you must restart SketchUp and start from scratch.

 #### Yaml or Twig Changes

-To reflect I18N (yaml) or UI (twig) changes, run the `gulp compile` (see 4.) command, as well as close and reopen the **OpenCutList** dialog in SketchUp.
+To reflect I18N (yaml) or UI (twig) changes, run the `gulp compile` (see 4.) command, and close and reopen the **OpenCutList** dialog in SketchUp.

 Enjoy :)